 Power system: Good, but getting better.
 On this trip, I used a single Group 27 battery, proper bussing and distribution with Blue Sea Systems products, and charging from a 30-watt Solarex module as well as a Statpower AC charger.
 The latter appears confused and blinks an error light at full charge, and draws 30mA from the battery when not plugged in… it will be replaced by a dedicated line-operated switcher piped through Tim Nolan’s power management system.
 Tasha’s boat used a 3A Guest clip-on charger, but its setpoint is halfway between flooded and gel values (though it is much more waterproof than mine).
 The solar panels were not given proper charge controllers for this trip, just Schottky blocking diodes.
 All this will be upgraded as we turn our attention to systems integration.

-I’ll add more notes as I find them, but this should provide a look into how it felt to spend time on water in the Microship.
+This should provide a look into how it felt to spend time on water in the Microship.
 I can’t believe it’s been over a decade!

 You must log in to post a comment.